Immortalyzy/SoraTranslator/README.md

 - **Integrators**: Contains tools for extracting and parsing game text.
 - **Translators**: Dedicated to the translation process.
-- **GameResources**: Stores the original game files, extracted text, translated text, and the final translated game files.
+- **GameFolder/SoraTranslator**: Stores the original game files, extracted text, translated text, and the final translated game files.
 This folder is chosen by the user.

 ---

-#### How to Use
+#### How to Install

 ##### Requirements
 - Python >= 3.8